Quick Navigation

 Main Rule of Using Words That and Which

-Before getting into the thick of the "that vs. which" argument, you will first need to gain a bit more understanding of clauses.
-Once you have grasped that concept, you can then move onto learning how each of these terms operates within a sentence.
+Before getting into the thick of the “that vs. which” argument, you will first need to gain a bit more understanding of clauses.
+Once you have grasped that concept, you can then move on to learning how each of these terms operates within a sentence.

 When it comes to grammar, there are several nuances that we must consider when writing.
 One of these is the difference between that and which.
 Understanding the difference between the use of these two words can be tricky, which is why it may be helpful to seek assistance from an academic writing service.
-That can ensure that your writing is correct and help you to avoid any errors.
+That can ensure that your writing is correct and help you avoid any errors.

 Examples of How to Use Which in Writing